“A Relation of the Apparition of Mrs. Veal”

-Now you must know Mrs. Veal was a maiden gentlewoman of about thirty years of age, and for some years past had been troubled with fits, which were perceived coming on her by her going off from her discourse very abruptly to some impertinence.
+Now you must know, Mrs. Veal was a maiden gentlewoman of about thirty years of age, and for some years last past had been troubled with fits; which were perceived coming on her, by her going off from her discourse very abruptly to some impertinence.
 She was maintained by an only brother, and kept his house in Dover.
-She was a very pious woman, and her brother a very sober man to all appearance; but now he does all he can to null and quash the story.
+She was a very pious woman, and her brother a very sober man to all appearance; but now he does all he can to null or quash the story.
 Mrs. Veal was intimately acquainted with Mrs. Bargrave from her childhood.
-Mrs. Veal’s circumstances were then mean; her father did not take care of his children as he ought, so that they were exposed to hardships.
-And Mrs. Bargrave in those days had as unkind a father, though she wanted neither for food nor clothing; while Mrs. Veal wanted for both, insomuch that she would often say, “Mrs. Bargrave, you are not only the best, but the only friend I have in the world; and no circumstance of life shall ever dissolve my friendship.”
+Mrs. Veal’s circumstances were then mean; her father did not take care of his children as he ought, so that they were exposed to hardships; and Mrs. Bargrave, in those days, had as unkind a father, though she wanted neither for food nor clothing, whilst Mrs. Veal wanted for both; insomuch that she would often say, Mrs. Bargrave, you are not only the best, but the only friend I have in the world, and no circumstance of life shall ever dissolve my friendship.
 They would often condole each other’s adverse fortunes, and read together Drelincourt upon Death, and other good books; and so, like two Christian friends, they comforted each other under their sorrow.
 Read More